EvanForsythe/BB485/week03.md

   - you can get a list of your previously created environments with: `conda info --envs`
   - Note that environment names don't auto-fill when you tab.

-6. Install software (answer "y" when it asks a question):
+6. Install software (The "-y" flag in each command should automatically answer "yes" to any questions):
 - python packages we'll use frequently
-  - `conda install pandas`
+  - `conda install -y pandas`
-  - `conda install numpy`
+  - `conda install -y numpy`
-  - `conda install conda-forge::biopython`
+  - `conda install -y conda-forge::biopython`
 - mulitple sequence alignment software
-  - `conda install bioconda::mafft`
+  - `conda install -y bioconda::mafft`
 - phylogenetics software
-  - `conda install -c bioconda raxml`
+  - `conda install -y -c bioconda raxml`
-  - `conda install bioconda::newick_utils`
+  - `conda install -y bioconda::newick_utils`

 7. Checking the status of the environment:
 - Run `echo $PATH` to see how it's changed from the beginning.